 - Research is ongoing regarding other potential benefits of carnitine, such as: heart health, brain health and infant nutrition, among others.

-In these supplement guides,specifically creatine, I have talked about the energy systems of the body.
-As you read about carnitine and it's role in energy production, you may be wondering how it ties into the discussion regarding creatine.
-There is actually an additional system not talked about in the creatine guides, that fourth system is the Aerobic Glycolytic System, also called the Oxygen System.
-The main source of energy for this system is carbohydrates (from stores in muscles or from the blood stream) and fats (from stores).
+The main source of energy for this system is carbohydrates from muscle stores and the blood stream, and stored fats.
 In order for this system to work there needs to be oxygen present.
 The waste products are carbon dioxide, which we exhale, and water.
 This system, if the activity is not too intense, can continue indefinitely assuming the body has glucose, fat, and oxygen.
 However, if the activity is too intense then glucose may run out, and the body will produce lactic acid.
-This is referred to as oxygen deficit.
+This is oxygen deficit.

 Also, no single system works by itself.
-All systems are involved all the time no matter what you are doing.
-The duration and intensity of the activity will determine which system is the primary one, but they are all used to some degree.
+The duration and intensity of the activity will determine which system is the primary one.
+However, they are all used to some degree.

-Additionally, carnitine is a mainstay of various fat loss formula's, from thermogenics to those products that do not rely on caffeine at all.
-Numerous studies have been done on carnitine as far back as 1937, included here are two examples:
+Additionally, carnitine is a mainstay of various fat loss formulas, from thermogenics to stim-free products.
+Numerous studies have been done on carnitine as far back as 1937.
+Included here are two examples.